UniBreakfast/folder-structure-markup/README.md

 ```
 That will create a corresponding folder structure at the specified path, note that the `folder` directory will be created inside the existing `folder` directory, so you probably do not want to use the same name for the tree root node and the path or you will end up with a double nested folder.

 Also, do not worry about existing files or folders, they will not be overwritten and no error will be thrown.
+The function will continue to create the folder structure and files as specified in the tree object simply skipping any existing files or folders as they are already there.

 ### `stringifyDirStructure(tree)`